AurelieAlbert/Notes/machines/occigen.md

   - direct launch
      - bug : 'La connexion a échoué' dans firefox
      - solution : se logguer sur le même noeud de login que de là où on ouvre la fenêtre jupyter

+  - visualization node :
+     - Log into visu: ssh username@visu.cines.fr (from cal1 if you are on a private network).
+     - Type the command vizalloc -m vnc -t 360, it will launch a job on the VISU nodes (not possible if you already have a job running...) for 360 minutes (6 hours).
+You can check your allocation with the command vizqueue.
+If you get the message : 'Problem during session initialisation.
+Please contact CINES support team', read the debug part below
+     - A node has been allocated to you for instance visuX.cines.fr:1 where "X" should be a number between 1-4.
+     - Log into this node with ssh username@visuX.cines.frfor instance from a separate Terminal (via cal1), and there navigate to your directories and launch a jupyter notebook --no-browser.
+     - In a separate Terminal (at this point, this should be your third Terminal window), activate ssh local forwarding: ssh -L 5901:visuX.cines.fr:5901 username@ige-meom-cal1.u-ga.fr.
+     - In your local environment, activate TurboVNC and access localhost:5901 where you will be prompted to enter your Occigen username and password.
+You now have access to a virtual desktop in which you can launch a browser (type firefox in a terminal).
+     - In the browser, enter the notebook address you were given when you launched it (no copy-paste allowed so be careful with the syntax of the token!!).